 If you visit the main cities, you keep things elegant and experience Christmas time like in any Western European city.

-But if you want to have an authentic Romanian winter experience you should visit the traditional regions of Maramures or Bucovina in the North.
+But if you want to have an authentic Romanian winter experience complete with snow, traditions and hospitality you should visit Bucovina in the North.

 The North is the keeper of winter traditions like the Bear, where people walk around town wearing bear skins and perform a ritual dance.
 A 'tamer' walks alongside trying to conquer the cruel and unpredictable animal.
 The significance of this is how one conquers hardships hoping this gesture will support him for the rest of entire year.